hr1juldey/IndiByte/media/tts/scene_09_vo_02.md

-These NUMBERS represent REAL PEOPLE making HEALTHIER CHOICES... because the RECOMMENDATIONS finally made SENSE for their CULTURE and CONTEXT.
+These numbers represent real people making healthier choices because the recommendations finally made sense for their culture and context.

-One SPECIFIC EXAMPLE: INDIBYTE'S 'DIABETES-FRIENDLY CHOLE BHATURE'... drove TWENTY-TWO PERCENT MORE ORDERS than GENERIC 'healthy' options... proving that CULTURAL APPROPRIATENESS drives ADOPTION.
+Here's a specific example: IndiByte's 'Diabetes-friendly Chole Bhature' drove 22% more orders than generic 'healthy' options, proving that cultural appropriateness drives adoption.